2022 Philadelphia Eagles season: Week 17: vs. New Orleans Saints

 The Eagles returned home, seeking to clinch the NFC East for the first time since 2019 and the number 1 seed for the first time since 2017.
 However, they were instead dealt their second straight defeat in a defensive slugfest with a red-hot New Orleans Saints team.
 After falling behind 13–0 at halftime, Philadelphia pulled within three points of New Orleans with a ten-point third quarter, but their momentum would be halted with a Marshon Lattimore pick-six in the fourth quarter.
-With the 20–10 upset loss, the Eagles dropped to 13–3 on the year, and now need either a Week 18 win against the New York Giants or a Dallas Cowboys loss to clinch the division.
+With the 20–10 upset loss, the Eagles dropped to 13–3 on the year, and now needed either a Week 18 win against the New York Giants or a Dallas Cowboys loss to clinch the division, and a win or losses by both Dallas and San Francisco to clinch the No. 1 seed.
 It was the first since the 2018 season that Philadelphia was defeated by New Orleans.